hypernumbers/spotify-advent-calendar/README.md

 If you change the app name you will need to change it in all the spotify resource requests like: ``sp://advent/img/snowflakes.jpg`` in ``advent.css`` and ``sp://advent/s/music.js`` in ``index.html``

-The picture is specified in the first rule of ``advent.css`` - so to change it just save a new ``picture.jpg`` in ``./img/``
+The picture is specified in the first rule of ``advent.css``.
+For a quick change just save a new ``picture.jpg`` in ``./img/``

 The music is in ``/js/music.js``.
-The naughty song is the song played if your try and open a door early.
+The naughty song is the song played if you try and open a door early.
 At the moment it is the *Cage Against The Machine Version* of John Cage's *4'33"* (spotify:track:07aUR8QqhFOObXHRYLZ74n).
 You might want to change it to something else, like the original version of *4'33"* (spotify:track:5hut6G6aDUbvEj5klarYWP).

 Blah-Blah
 ---------